aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-pop3-client/listing-server-extensions-using-pop3client/_index.md

 ---
-title: Listing Server Extensions using Pop3Client
+title: List Supported POP3 Server Extensions
-ArticleTitle: Listing Server Extensions using Pop3Client
+ArticleTitle: List Supported POP3 Server Extensions
 type: docs
 weight: 30
-url: /python-net/listing-server-extensions-using-pop3client/
+url: /python-net/list-pop3-server-extensions-python/
 ---

-## **Listing Server Extensions using Pop3Client**
-Aspose.Email's Pop3Client lets you retrieve the server extensions that a server supports such as IDLE, UNSELECT,QUOTA, etc. This helps in identifying the availability of an extension before using the client for that particular functionality.
-The GetCapabilities() method returns the supported extension types in the form of a string array.
+Aspose.Email provides a [Pop3Client](https://reference.aspose.com/email/python-net/aspose.email.clients.pop3/pop3client/) class that allows you to retrieve the supported extensions of a POP3 server, such as IDLE, UNSELECT, QUOTA, and more.
+Knowing which extensions are available is crucial for determining if specific functionalities can be utilized.
+The `get_capabilities()` method returns the types of supported extensions as a string array.

-### **Retrieving Server Extensions**
-The following code sample demonstrates retrieving server extensions using ImapClient for Gmail server.
+The following code sample demonstrates how to retrieve server extensions using Pop3Client for the Gmail server:

 {{< gist "aspose-email" "356f0e128b9d45a7ee779fc813eb87e5" "Examples-POP3-ListingServerExtensions-ListingServerExtensions.py" >}}